FAQsSkip information index

 The application for tax certificates through this Tax Agency electronic office can be made using the following route, using the procedures associated with each type of certificate:

-In general, the application for tax certificates from the Tax Agency's electronic office has required the identification of the applicant by means of an advanced electronic signature system (electronic certificate or electronic ID).However, more and more certificates can also be requested with a non-advanced electronic signature system, for example with a Cl@ve PIN.It is also possible to request and collect income tax certificates immediately (online) without the need for an electronic certificate, by providing the details requested and a mobile phone number to which the Tax Agency will send you an SMS with the Secure Verification Code (CSV).With this CSV you will be able to download and print the income tax certificate.
+The application for tax certificates from the Tax Agency's electronic headquarters requires the identification of the applicant by means of an advanced electronic signature system (electronic certificate or electronic ID) or a non-advanced electronic signature system such as the Cl@ve PIN.It is also possible to request and collect income tax certificates immediately (online) without the need for an electronic certificate, electronic ID card or Cl@ve by identifying yourself with the reference number previously provided by the Tax Agency.

-Requesting tax certificates using any of the electronic signature systems mentioned in the previous paragraph generally implies that they will be generated immediately, meaning that if the result of the certificate is positive, it can be downloaded immediately.
+The request for tax certificates using any of the electronic signature systems mentioned in the previous paragraph generally implies that they will be generated immediately.

 In addition, to apply for tax certificates online through the Tax Agency's electronic office, you can act represented by a proxy or social collaborator.

-Remember that it is not necessary to have an advanced electronic signature or Cl@ve PIN to apply online for certain tax certificates:
+Remember that it is not necessary to have an advanced electronic signature or Cl@ve PIN to apply for the Personal Income Tax Certificate online, as you will be able to identify yourself using the reference number.

 To the address provided for this purpose in the application (in the case of applications filed with a Tax Agency Local Office)